-You’re banker is the instrumental piece that can save you tons of money in the beginning as well as thousands of dollars of interest over the lifetime of your mortgage.
-When we first started building, 30 year mortgage rates were around 4.5%.
+Your banker is the instrumental piece that can save you tons of money in the beginning as well as thousands of dollars of interest over the lifetime of your mortgage.
+When we first started building, 30-year mortgage rates were around 4.5%.
 I was drooling and stressed that rates would shoot up.

-13. Take Advantage of Online Stores that Offer Free Shipping
+15. Take Advantage of Online Stores That Offer Free Shipping

 In both cases, the eBay store owners gave us discounts: $75 off on one and $195 off on another.
 Proof that it never hurts to ask!

-14. Search Online Wholesalers Instead of Buying Retail.
+16. Search Online Wholesalers Instead of Buying Retail

 Example: The chandelier that she wanted, out of the local distributor’s catalog, was $873.
 By searching online, she found the same chandelier on clearance for $174.99.
 It gets even better.
 See the next tip.

-16. Never buy Online Without Searching for a Coupon Code First.
+18. Never Buy Online Without Searching for a Coupon Code First

-Coupon codes can usually save you 10% to 20% off most online retailers.
-Rotate coupon codes and you can usually always find some type of discount out there.
+Coupon codes can usually save you 10% to 20% off at most online retailers.
+Rotate coupon codes and you can always find some type of discount out there.

-Even Better Example: The clearance chandelier that she bought she found a coupon code that gave us an additional 15% off clearance items.
-The chandelier originally priced $873 that she found on sale for $174.99 only cost us $149 with no shipping.
+Even Better Example: The clearance chandelier that she bought has a coupon code that gives us an additional 15% off clearance items.
+The chandelier originally priced at $873 that she found on sale for $174.99 only cost us $149 with no shipping.

-Have friends or family that can save you money building your home?
-We were fortunate to have friends that did our house plan (architect), kitchen and bathroom counter tops and cabinets.
+Have friends or family that can save you money when building your home?
+We were fortunate to have friends who did our house plan (architect), kitchen and bathroom countertops, and cabinets.
 Just to make sure we were truly saving some money, we also bid out the cost and confirmed that we saved a significant amount.

 Be careful, though.
-If you don’t know what you’re doing, then this money saving tip may end up costing you more in the end.
-You don’t want to have to go back and re-do your poor quality job.
-Make sure you’ve got the skills and you know how to use them.
+If you don’t know what you’re doing, then this money-saving tip may end up costing you more in the end.
+You don’t want to have to go back and re-do your poor-quality job.
+Make sure you’ve got the skills and know how to use them.